HirotsuguKaga/CLARK-COMPANY/README.md

 # CLARK & COMPANY html
-Here is our Co. site repository.
+Here is our company site repository.